flowerinthenight/golang-monorepo/README.md

 - `vendor/` - Third party codes from different vendors.

 > [!IMPORTANT]
-> Although we have this structure, there is no limitation into where should you put your services/cmds.
+> Although we have this structure, there is no limitation into where to put your services/cmds.
 Any subdirectory structure is fine as long as a `Makefile` is provided.

 ## How to add a service/cmd